 Gordon College may initiate a mandatory leave of absence when:

 When the College has evidence of the behavioral issues listed above, a medical/psychological evaluation may be required.
 The results of the evaluation will be provided to the dean of student care.
-In addition, the dean of student care or his designee may consult with the student about his/her behavior and, to the extent permitted by law, may also notify the student’s parent, guardian, or other appropriate adult.
-The dean of student care will make the final decision regarding approval of a mandatory leave of absence.
+In addition, the vice president for campus life or his designee may consult with the student about his/her behavior and, to the extent permitted by law, may also notify the student’s parent, guardian, or another appropriate adult.
+The vice president for campus life will make the final decision regarding approval of a mandatory leave of absence.
 The student has the right to be informed of all pertinent information leading to the leave of absence decision.
 The length of the leave of absence will be determined on a case-by-case basis, and the conditions under which a student may return to the College will be identified at the time of the leave of absence.

 As a way of supporting and encouraging students to live healthy and faithful lives, Gordon College has developed an approach to encourage godly living and reconciliation to the community standards.
 Students who have engaged in behaviors outside the Life and Conduct Statement, and who are seeking to change those behaviors, will have the opportunity to access our on-campus support network rather than adhere to the routine disciplinary process.
 Issues of special concern may include such things as use of illegal drugs, abuse of alcohol, use of pornography, or inappropriate sexual behaviors.
 Requests must precede any disciplinary confrontation resulting from behaviors contrary to the Life and Conduct Statement.
 Students who seek help will be given supportive, appropriate, and confidential assistance for accountability from caring staff.